Advertisement

 The proposals will initially impact new claimants undergoing the work capability assessment, but current claimants could be impacted if their circumstances change, such as if they move house.

-Anela Anwar, chief executive of anti-poverty charity Z2K, said it is “bitterly disappointing” Reeves has decided to “press ahead” with the plans.
+Anela Anwar, chief executive of anti-poverty charity Z2K, said it is “bitterly disappointing” Reeves has decided to “press ahead” with the plans to cut the welfare bill.

 “Disabled people living in poverty, who will bear the brunt of these cuts, already face some of the poorest living standards in our country.
 The impact on communities of the removal of this support will be very serious indeed,” she said.